-For corn and soybean sales, the Company acts as a distribution arm for the Pride Seeds branded product in Western Canada.
-In this case, the product is sold by Pride Seeds to CANTERRA SEEDS and then, in turn, CANTERRA SEEDS sells this product to the customer.
-Once again, when this product is sold, the entire amount of the sale is recorded on the books of the Company.
+For corn and soybean sales, the Company acts as a distribution arm for the PRIDE Seeds branded product in Western Canada.
+In this case, the product is sold by PRIDE Seeds to CANTERRA SEEDS and then, when seeded by the farmer, the entire amount of the sale is recorded on the books of the Company.